How to Carve a Turkey

 3. One side at a time: It’s easiest to carve one entire side of the first and then move on to the second side.

-4. Carving the breast on the bird: Just above the thigh and shoulder joints, carve a deep horizontal cut through the breast toward the bone to create a base cut.
+4. How to carve a turkey breast: Just above the thigh and shoulder joints, carve a deep horizontal cut through the breast toward the bone to create a base cut.
 Starting near the breastbone, carve thin slices vertically, cutting downward to end each slice at the base cut.

 Nutrition